justinjianto/DH110/ASSIGNMENT06/README.md

     - 15 columns, 0 Margin, 5 gutter

 I started off the design with having the layout being the central piece, I envisioned something that my music production app should be the dead center product and everything else being accessories, from this I created the 8x15 grid.
 I wanted to keep the gutter small since I wanted to make sure to users that the main component is all grouped together.
 Next was the color scheme, I knew I wanted purple, but I was not sure what else would contrast well with it, so I chose it based off trial and error after googling what colors paired well with purple.

+# Impression Testing

+Here is the link to the raw audio file of the impression test:

+Some of the takeaways I had during impression testing: